 What is an e-cigarette?

 E-cigarette devices heat liquid to create an aerosol that a person inhales.
 These liquids often include nicotine, flavors, and other chemicals or drugs.
 E-cigarettes go by many names such as e-cigs, Juuls, vape pens, mods, and tanks.
+Popular brands as of October 2022 include PuffBar, Vuse, and Hyde.
 The slang changes all the time.
 There are probably even new ones since we wrote this!

 Vaping means breathing in the aerosol of an e-cigarette.
 It's also sometimes called “juuling,” named after one of the most popular brands among US teens.
 Juul is owned in part by Altria, a major tobacco company that makes and sells regular cigarettes.